gtaws/ProtectWithWAF/labPrep/README.md

     ![](.//media/image16.png)

 10. The stack will eventually turn to CREATE\_COMPLETE.
+    **Note** If the stack gets an error message related to the creation of the WAF you will need to delete the stack and redeploy the cloudformation stack.
+This error is due to a timing issue creating WAF which should be resolved in the future.

 11. Go to the stack’s **Output** tab.
 You will need some of this information as you proceed through the lab.